 In addition to a wide variety of recording projects, collaboration with noted music entrepreneur and singer Screamin' Rachael Cain gave a chance to co-write and co-produce several underground dance records.
 I found myself with the likes of Marshall Jefferson, Farley Jackmaster Funk, Melle Mel, Jesse Saunders and Afrika Bambaataa.
 I am credited as myself or as Farbus or, the record business being what it is, not at all.

 New York held a wide range of experiences with both records and audio post production at Regent Sound Studios, Power Station Studios, Sugar Hill Records, and by mid 1986 as consultant to (and occasional on-air mixer of) NBC's Late Night With David Letterman.
 Passion for audio post work was re-ignited shortly thereafter at Transcom Digital and Magno Sound and Video, until the establishment of Pharoah Editorial, Inc. with a partner in 1993.
-I have continued to edit and mix programs ever since, acquiring full ownership of Pharoah in 2001.
-I now share life with Pamela Scott Arnold, an award winning film and documentary editor (and part time drummer).
+I acquired full ownership of Pharoah in 2001 and continued a very busy mixing schedule until spring of 2017.
+At that time I retired from Manhattan to rural PA and continue to share life with Pamela Scott Arnold, an award winning film and documentary editor (and part time drummer).
 Life is good!

 TC Electronic talks with Richard Anyone who knows me knows that I absolutely love my System 6000 audio processors, by TC Electronic.
 They are one of the best purchases I have ever made and the company continues to upgrade them, always adding features and new capabillity.
 When TC Electronic stopped by the studio to say hi in December 2010, they pointed their cameras at me and then made the mistake of just letting me talk.
 There are 5 parts.